fredmaiaarantes/simpletasks/README.md

 meteor npm run start
 ```

+Open http://localhost:3000.
+No settings file is required for local username/password login.
+A fresh local database includes the demo account `fredmaia` / `abc123`; you can also create an account from the sign-in page.

+Use `meteor npm` for dependency commands so native modules use the Node version bundled with the pinned Meteor release.

 ### Run tests

 ```bash
 meteor npm run test
 ```

+The Mocha suite runs the server method and publication tests against an isolated test database.
+If the app is already running, use `meteor npm test -- --port 3100`.

 ### Cleaning up your local DB